THE WHITE BOARD

 There are some clear messages from the people I have spoken to about what is needed and what works:

 Education - at all levels, in so many places.
 Start at the schools, teach everyone that science is important, worthwhile careers follow, technology transfer is real, show the role models.
-Carry on in universities, do the same.
-Carry on with post-graduate students.
+Continue this in universities, and with post-graduate students.
 Change the mindset, change the culture.
+Knowing the process - provide opportunities for people to understand and learn the processes involved in technology transfer.

 Network - help students grow and develop their networks; bring people together, bring in role models who can tell their stories and join the networks.
 Build the community.